 The standard height in the centre of the net is 34 inches.
 Tennis nets are set at a height of 3.5 feet along the posts and 36 inches at the centre.
 The dimension of the pickleball court is also different.

 Yes, a tennis net can be used for pickleball.
-It is just a little narrower than the pickleball net and will need to be placed slightly higher off the ground to avoid interference with ball movement.
+It is just a little narrower than the portable pickleball nets and will need to be placed slightly higher off the ground to avoid interference with ball movement.

 One of the few necessities needed to play pickleball is a pickleball net.
 A pickleball net is a piece of mesh cloth that divides the pickleball court in half and prevents objects from passing through.